yupidevs/yupi/docs/source/examples/example4.rst

    magenta = ObjectTracker('magenta marker', algorithm2,  ROI((30, 50)))

-Create a Tracking Scenario with all the trackers.
+And this time, we will create the TrackingScenario with the trackers and also the Undistorter.

 .. code-block:: python

    scenario = TrackingScenario([cyan, magenta],
                             undistorter=undistorter)

-Then, we track the video using the preconfigured scenario.
+Then, we track the video using the configured scenario.
 We should notice that we will have to initialize the Region-of-Interest (ROI) of each tracker manually.
 See the API reference for different initialization methods of ROIs.